gentaro0404/unit-1/Cyrpto Wallet/criteria A.md

 ## Proposed Solution

 Design statement:
-I will to design and make a ———— for a client who is ———.
-The ——– will about ———— and is constructed using the software ———.
-It will take  ———- to make and will be evaluated according to the criteria ———.
+Design statement: I will to design and make a digital ledger for a client who is Mr. Sato.
+The  will about storing transactions regarding cryptocurrency and is constructed using the software Python.
+It will take until Project Week to make and will be evaluated according to the criteria below.

 ** add a description of your coin and citation **
 | Group 1   |              |   | Group  2  |           |